Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Conclusion

-Furthermore, we have shown that the proposed schemes are exceptionally fast, with computational times consistently lower than exact decomposition methods by at least one order of magnitude.
-In some instances, the improvement exceeds even three orders of magnitude, and simulation times are consistently comparable to those of the Gaussian OU -- the process demanding the lowest computational time within the entire OU family -- rendering FGMC suitable for real-time applications.
+Third, we have conducted a comprehensive experimental comparison of our method against the existing ED algorithms, which represent the state-of-the-art techniques for simulating Lévy-driven OU processes.
+The results show that, in all cases, FGMC achieves equivalent accuracy while delivering runtimes at least one order of magnitude faster.
+Simulation times are consistently comparable to those of the Gaussian OU --~the least computationally demanding process within the entire OU family~-- rendering FGMC suitable for real-time applications.
+Furthermore, the proposed algorithms can be easily parallelised across multiple cores, offering additional opportunities for performance gains.

-Lastly, it is crucial to highlight that the proposed algorithms can be easily parallelised on multiple cores to further enhance computational performances.
+A natural extension of this work concerns high-frequency sampling with very small time increments.
+In such settings, the FFT inversion may become numerically sensitive, as the distribution of the process increments increasingly concentrates around zero.
+The development of robust FFT-based simulation schemes suitable for this regime constitutes a promising direction for future research.